garygr2002/Rebalance/README.md

 ### Account Name

 The account name begins at column 40, and may be up to 42 characters long.
 Its content is not constrained.
 The account name is for visual identification purposes, and I suggest it be unique.
 However, uniqueness is not required.
-The account name should match the corresponding field in the holding file.
-The holding file is where the account receives its value.
+The account name should match the corresponding field in the [Holding File](#holding-file).
+The [Holding File](#holding-file) is where the account receives its value.

 ### Tax Type